garre127914-ship-it/DAA-LAB/README.md

 Conclusion
 The program efficiently determines the optimal selection of items without exceeding the given knapsack capacity

+PRACTICAL 6
+Summary

+The program uses Dynamic Programming to find the optimal order of multiplying a chain of matrices with the minimum scalar multiplications.

+Conclusion

+Matrix Chain Order efficiently finds the minimum multiplication cost using a DP table with O(n³) time and O(n²) space.

 PRACTICAL 07

 SUMMARY: The Making Change Problem uses Dynamic Programming to find the minimum number of coins for a given amount.
 The Iterative Factorial program calculates factorial using a loop.
 Both programs are simple and efficient.